 When visitors would spot a planned occurrence of their interest, they could literally click the screen, whose animated image then would turn into a QR code which could be then scanned for more information.
 That way, “attendees could be easily aware of events of their interest and add them to their personal calendars”.

-After years of using additive manufacturing for a wide variety of solutions, Pol Trias is more than sure: “Domestic Data Streamers is a very dynamic company.
-We are always coming up with new ideas, and this flow is what 3D printing provides us, the ability to quickly physicalize all the ideas that we have every day”.
+After years of using additive manufacturing for a wide variety of solutions, Pol Trías has no doubts: “Domestic Data Streamers is a very dynamic company.
+We are always coming up with new ideas, and this flow is what 3D printing provides us, the ability to quickly physicalize all the ideas we have every day”.

 Being able to count on an in-house production line with their farm of BCN3D printers offers this creative studio an autonomy that they couldn’t achieve in any other way.
 The main benefit?
 In the words of their Head of Design, “3D printing facilitates our work so much that it enables us to take in more projects”.